-The second stage uses a Generalized Method of Moments (GMM) approach to recover four model primitives for each shipping route - the underlying pair of preference parameters each country's consumer base maintains for their trade partner's manufactured goods as well as per-unit costs of handling empty and loaded container units.
+The second stage uses a Generalized Method of Moments (GMM) approach to recover four model primitives for each shipping route - the underlying pair of preference parameters each country's consumer base maintains for their trade partner's manufactured goods, as well as perunit costs of handling empty and loaded container units.
 The remaining primitives are calibrated using a combination of public data sourced from the International Labor Organization, OECD, and World Bank.
-Estimated primitives align well with what is known of shipping.
-For example, depending on the lane, I estimate of empty container handling costs vary between 14.9% and 21.3% of total fleet management costs, which is rather close to the 15% share reported in Rodrigue (2020).
-Furthermore, implied freight rates are consistently higher on the higher-volume lanes of a given round trip, as established in Hummels et al. (2009).
+Estimated primitives align well with what is known about shipping.
+For example, depending on the lane, my estimate of empty container handling costs varies between 14.9% and 21.3% of total fleet management costs, which is rather close to the 15% share reported in Rodrigue (2020).
+Furthermore, implied freight rates are consistently higher on the highervolume lanes of a given round trip, as established in Hummels et al. (2009).

 To capture the intent of OSRA22's unconventional trade policy, I consider the effects of an empty container outflow (ECO) quota, which effectively reallocates vessel space towards US exporters.
-I specifically consider a moderate regime, where the policymaker seeks to return to a status-quo represented by the 40% long-run average of empty container outflows as a percentage of total container outflows originating from the US.
-I find that restricting the return of empty transport equipment backfires for the US policymaker.
-Constraining repositioning contributes to an 18.6% decline in round trip shipping capacity, a 17.7% decline in US containerized imports and an 8.5% reduction in the total value of US containerized trade.
+I specifically consider a moderate regime, where the policymaker seeks to return to a status quo represented by the 40% long-run average of empty container outflows as a percentage of total container outflows originating from the US.
+I find that restricting the return of empty transport equipment meets the sole objective for higher exports for the US policymaker, but conflicts with the broader interests of the public once accounting for the full roundtrip effect.
+Constraining repositioning contributes to an 18.6% decline in round trip shipping capacity, a 17.7% decline in US containerized imports, and an 8.5% reduction in the total value of US containerized trade.
 Additionally, imported inflation grows by just under 2 percentage points.

-To the best of my knowledge, this paper is the first to provide empirical evidence of empty container repositioning in round trip transport services and its relationship with trade outcomes.
+To the best of my knowledge, this paper is the first to provide empirical evidence of the effect of empty container repositioning in round trip transport services on trade outcomes.
 Additionally, the micro-founded model of this paper enables the assessment of a relatively modern and unique trade policy concern, represented by OSRA22.
-The results of this paper contribute to several strands of the literature, including, (i) endogenous transport costs; (ii) empirical analyses of maritime trade & transport; (iii) studies of the determinants and effects of protectionist trade policy; and (iv) theoretical approaches towards representing round trip trade.
+The results of this paper contribute to several strands of the literature.

-First, this paper adds to international trade literature on endogenous trade costs.
+First, this paper adds to the international trade literature on endogenous trade costs.
 Transport costs represent an increasingly prominent factor in determining overall trade costs.
 For example, Hummels (2007) finds that for every \$1 exporters paid in tariff duties to send goods to the US, \$9 was paid in transportation costs.
 Although earlier studies used ad-hoc transport costs,2 more recent theoretical frameworks use a variety of endogenous approaches (Irarrazabal et al., 2015; Hayakawa et al., 2020; Bonadio, 2022).
-Atkin and Donaldson (2015), Brancaccio et al. (2020) and Ignatenko (2023) use differences in market power across intermediary transport service operators for variation in transport costs.
+Atkin and Donaldson (2015), Brancaccio et al. (2020), and Ignatenko (2023) use differences in market power across intermediary transport service operators for variation in transport costs.
 Allen and Arkolakis (2022) and Wong and Fuchs (2022) highlight how the quality of infrastructure and traffic congestion across regions can also explain variation in transport costs.
 Using bilateral container traffic data at the port level, I document how the cost of servicing imbalanced trade routes through empty container repositioning affects round trip trade flows.